Tunelling RDP using the PuTTY SSH software

 Enter your password, which will not echo or display any text.

-The ssh tunnel has now been created, you can RDP to localhost:3390 or whichever port you choose.
+The ssh tunnel has now been created, you can RDP to localhost:3390 or whichever port you chose in the earlier step.